MicrosoftDocs/azure-dev-docs/articles/jenkins/includes/jenkins-integration-with-azure.md

 ---

 > [!IMPORTANT]
-> Microsoft is ending support for many Jenkins plugins on February 29, 2024.
+> Many Azure services have Jenkins plug-ins.
+Some of these plug-ins will be out of support as of February 29, 2024.
 Azure CLI is the currently recommended way to integrate Jenkins with Azure services.
->
-> The following plugins will continue to be support by the community:
-> * Windows Azure Storage
-> * Azure Credentials
-> * Azure Commons
-> * Azure VM Agents
-> * Azure Container Agents
-> * Azure Artifact Manager
-> * Azure AD
+For more information, refer to the article [Jenkins plug-ins for Azure](./plug-ins-for-azure.md).